dmartinol/dev-docs/docs/rag/ilab-rag-retrieval.md

 ### 2.2 Document Processing Pipeline

-The proposal is to add a `process` sub-command to the `rag` command group.
+The proposal is to add a `convert` sub-command to the `rag` command group.

 For the Taxonomy path (no Model Training):